 There are no “hard” requirements in terms of processing power or memory.
 All reasonably recent PCs or (Intel) Macs should have plenty of power to handle the highly optimized DDMF effects with ease.
-PowerPC Macs are not supported anymore… Concerning operating systems, Windows XP or higher is required.
-On the Mac side, DDMF is slowly shifting from 10.5 to 10.6 as a minimum requirement.
+Concerning operating systems, Windows XP or higher is required.
+On the Mac side, DDMF currently requires at least OSX 10.7.
+Both Intel and Apple Silicon are supported.
 Please look at the individual product page for specific info.
 For the plugins you need a host (a DAW or a digital audio workstation).
-Specifically, a VST host on Windows, a VST or AU host on Mac or ProTools (8 or higher) on Windows or Mac.
+Specifically, a VST(3) host on Windows, a VST(3) or AU host on Mac or ProTools (10.3.7 or higher) on Windows or Mac.
 After all, you can always download the free demo versions to see if your system is up to speed.
 Which brings us to the…

 All DDMF effects are available as demo versions without any time limit.
 The only limitations are a slight noise buzz every now and then and, depending on your host, disabled saving of your settings.